 Consent requested to the holder in the context of specific events like exchange offers or tenders.
 This consent has very often impacts on the receipt of potential fees and also on the deadline.
 See scenario 3 and more details in the specifics of the US market chapter.

-In Korea, a common scenario is that issuers do not organize a general meeting to request the opinion of their holders and allow the holders who did not agree with the proposals to sell the securities to the issuer company via a Repurchase Offer [code BIDS] event (the other holders cannot participate to the second event).
+In Korea, a common scenario is that issuers do not organise a general meeting to request the opinion of their holders and allow the holders who did not agree with the proposals to sell the securities to the issuer company via a Repurchase Offer [code BIDS] event (the other holders cannot participate to the second event).
 See scenario 4.

 When a meeting is convened to request the holders’ consent, whether the meeting is held physically or virtually, the event should be announced as a general meeting, using the appropriate meeting type (BMET).
 See scenario 5.